marcel-sl/oppia/UsingGit.md

    $ git diff
 ```

-2. To sync your local code with the latest updates from the code.google.com repository, run:
+2. To sync your local code with the latest updates from the GitHub repo, run:
 ```
    $ git pull
 ```